Single-gate, multipartite entanglement on a room-temperature quantum register: Conclusions

 \section{Conclusions}

 In demonstrating a method for generating large entangled states quickly, efficiently, and with high fidelity, we have addressed a principal challenge of quantum control in central spin systems like diamond NV centers.
 The always-on nature of qubit-coupling interactions in such systems leads to unavoidable crosstalk, and operations composed only of pairwise gates become impractically long.
-Rather, our approach directly harnesses the star topology of the central-spin system to achieve parallelized entangling gates that are an order of magnitude faster than their sequential counterparts, and moreover are intrinsically immune to crosstalk.
+Rather, our approach directly harnesses the star topology of the central-spin system to achieve parallelized entangling gates that are an order of magnitude faster than their sequential counterparts, and more immune to crosstalk.
+Notably, and in contrast to approaches developed for strongly-coupled registers \cite{waldherr2014quantum, reiner2024high, thorvaldson2025grover, edlbauer202511}, the parallel gate speed is not limited by the need to resolve differences in parallel hyperfine couplings, $A_\parallel$.
+In fact, the four-qubit gate duration of 15 $\mu$s is near the fundamental interaction limit given by the inverse of the perpendicular hyperfine couplings ($A_\perp\approx 60$~kHz for all three qubits).